nanocosmos/docs/docs/faq/faq_streaming.md

 nanoStream Apps and SDKs are available for different platforms:

 - nanoStream Apps/SDKs for Windows, MacOS, iOS, Android
-- nanoStream WebRTC.live broadcaster for all WebRTC-enabled browsers
+- nanoStream Webcaster broadcaster for all WebRTC-enabled browsers
 - nanoStream H5Live Player for all HTML5 browsers (desktop and mobile)

 </details>